Personal Log

 [2026-03-13 Fri]

 I helped lead a demonstration session on wearable sensors during Tech4Cognition at the University of Applied Sciences Niederrhein, as well as showed our assistive systems to visitors at one of the stands.
 Moreover, participating in the workshops on AI gave me valuable insights into how this rapidly developing technology can be applied to real-world health care settings.
 It was great to see such a strong turnout and exchange ideas with stakeholders, which speaks to how important such events are for bridging research and practice.
+See the full press release (in German) and the accompanying video.

 Showcased A2S laboratories at Transfer Impulses at H-BRS